 Question

-I went to a gym in Tokyo last week and the staff asked me if I wanted a bottle of water.
-I said “daijoubu desu” thinking I was politely declining, and a moment later she handed me a water bottle anyway.
-I’ve heard 大丈夫 used in so many situations — is it yes, or is it no?
-What does 大丈夫 actually mean?
+I was at a convenience store in Shibuya last week and the cashier asked if I wanted a bag.
+I answered “daijoubu desu” thinking it meant “yes, that’s fine” — and she walked away without handing me one.
+I’ve heard daijoubu used in so many different situations.
+What does daijoubu actually mean?

 Answer by Professional Japanese Teacher